 Empty cells inside rules means "whatever" and the proper condition is automatically considered satisfied.
-An action with an empty value will be ignored.
-If the parameter has type String and you want to enter a space character, you must explicitly enter one of the following expressions:
+An action with an empty value will be

 Note.
 Excel is always trying to "guess" the type of text is inside its cells and automatically converts the internal representation to something that may not be exactly what you see.
 For example, Excel may use a scientific format for certain numbers.
 To avoid a "strange" behavior try to explicitly define the format "text" for the proper Excel cells.